 if you need to combat fatigue, rosemary essential oil is one of the best choices.
 It contains 1.8 cineole, a compound known to increase blood flow to the brain.
 As a result, a higher sense of alertness is experienced

-To engage in aromatherapy at home, consider getting started with inhalations.
+To engage in aromatherapy at home, there are many options available to you.
 Diffusers are simple, just pick the one you feel most comfortable with.
 Some use heat to evaporate the oil and in other instances, water and essential oils are used alongside each other.
 Take a look at the instructions before buying to make sure you know how to operate this aromatherapy essential device.

-After experimenting with inhalations, you may also go for the topical application of essential oils that are suitable for the purpose.
+After experimenting with aromatic use of essential oils, you may also go for the topical application of essential oils that are suitable for the purpose.

 For topical use, you can add a few drops of a preferred essential oil to your bath water or, if you want to do a massage, you will need a carrier oil.
 Up to 20 drops of an essential oil should be combined with an ounce of carrier like coconut, olive almond, argan or avocado oil.
 The need for using a carrier oil is easy to understand.
 Certain essential oils like the citrus varieties can act as irritants when applied directly to the skin.